pixano/pixano/docs/docs/index.md

 ```

-# Importing your datasets
+## Importing your datasets

-Please refer to the [dataset notebooks](https://github.com/pixano/pixano/tree/main/notebooks/datasets) for information on how to import your datasets.
+Please refer to [this notebook](https://github.com/pixano/pixano/tree/main/notebooks/dataset/import_dataset.ipynb) for information on how to import your datasets.

 ## Using the Pixano Explorer